ionninja/chillaxdocs/Writerside/topics/Installation-guide.md

 # Installation guide

+Welcome to the detailed installation guide of CHILLAX.

 > Before reading this page, select your operating system in the menu at the top of this page.
 >
 {style="warning"}